How this contacts startup is fighting optometrists to survive

 And groups like the American Optometric Association can be powerful forces, contributing millions of dollars to candidates in 2016.
 When asked about the legislative efforts against ocular telehealth startups, the AOA said it opposes testing methods that are clinically unproven, calling them "dangerous" and said they give "patients a false sense of security."

-In Rhode Island, where legislation is currently awaiting a vote, one of the bill's coauthors, Representative Arthur Corvese, is even an optometrist.
-Corvese and other reps behind the bill did not return emails and calls.
+In Rhode Island, legislation is currently awaiting a vote.
+The bill's coauthors did not return emails and calls; neither did Rhode Island Representative Arthur Corvese, who is an optometrist.

 "They're threatened by [tech startups like us], and they'll do anything in their power to prevent it," said Wishkovsky, who said that his startup has been working closely with 1-800-Contacts and Opernative for months to counter legislative efforts.

-Note: -- Correction: An earlier version of this article incorrectly stated that Corvese was a coauthor of the bill.